Dr Roger Mysliwiec

 Member of New Association of Psychotherapists (NZAP)

-Certified Member and Supervisor of the International Association of Clinical Neuropsychotherapy (IACN)
+President and Certified Supervisor of the International Association of Clinical Neuropsychotherapy (IACN)

 Dr Roger Mysliwiec trained in Germany as a medical doctor before qualifying as a specialist in Psychosomatic and Psychotherapeutic Medicine.
 He has worked in a psychosomatic hospital and in private practice until emigrating to New Zealand in 1996.
 He has been the Clinical Director of the public Regional Eating Disorders Service from 1999 until 2014 and has since moved into private practice.